backdrop-contrib/reference/README.md

 ### Things to do:

+* figure out proper way to set widget title so it isn't repeated with multiple values.
+* make sure that a default value can be set in the field instance settings form
 * check that entity exists in autocomplete validate
 * update field validation to test that the referenced entity meets current restrictions
 * access check on autocomplete callback to check that user has ability to edit the field